theforeman/foreman_salt/README.md

 ## Documentation

-Available in the Wiki https://github.com/theforeman/foreman_salt/wiki
+See the [foreman-salt section](http://theforeman.org/plugins/foreman_salt/2.0/) of the Foreman manual.

 ## Contributing